deltafixes/liferay-7-two-factor-authentication/README.md

 ### Features:
 * Enable or disable Two factor authentication.
-* Recovery option, useful if user lost security code.
+* Recovery option, if user lost security code.
-* Security code is stored as encrypted.

 ## How to use
 1. Download and install Two factor authentication plugin on your server.
 Make sure plugin is properly deployed on server.